HSR-ChallP1-Whitespace/hsr-challp1-whitespace.github.io/_posts/2015-10-11-first-right-left.md

 {% endhighlight %}
 And there we are with the three curves: blue are the row values, red are the moving average values and new, orange are the standard deviation values:

 ![Data Analyzer - standard deviation data](/media/data-analyzer_screenshot-04.png "Data Analyzer - standard deviation")

 ### First curve recognizer
-The next step we took, was start trying to recognize curves ans straights.
+The next step we took, was start trying to recognize curves and straights.
 This first attempt used only the row data.
 We fixed a positive and negative threshold, and when the gyro z values are higher or lower, we have a right or a left curve, or a straight.
 This "silly" recognizer worked pretty good, but of course we could not trust it very much.
 The row values have peaks, and these invalid all the recognition.

 ### Second curve recognizer